ga4gh/refget/docs/decision_record.md

 [TOC]

-## We will define the elements of a sequence collections using a schema
+## 2022-06-15 We will define the elements of a sequence collections using a schema

 ### Decision

-The elements of a sequence collection will be defined and described using JSON-schema.
-Here is such a JSON-schema:
+The elements of a sequence collection will be defined and described using JSON Schema.
+The exact contents of the JSON Schema will be determined later.
+Here is an example JSON Schema as an illustration of the concept (encoded in YAML for readability):

 ```yaml